-The Strategic Plan and Profile will be maintained to reflect current operations and will be approved by the IPCPRRD committee.
+The Strategic Plan and Profile will be maintained to reflect current operations and will be approved by the IPCPRRD committee and referred to the Regional Board for final approval.

 All operational plans will be posted on the PRRD website for shareholders to utilize.